 Why should I apply?
 The Visit Scholarship Program and Lomen-Douglas Scholarships have been created in an effort to increase socioeconomic and multicultural diversity at Whitman College.
 The Visit Scholarship Program provides an opportunity for students who might not otherwise have the means to visit Whitman and experience our campus community.

 Who should I contact and how do I apply?
 If you have any questions about the Visit Scholarship Program, please contact the Visit Scholarship Program Coordinator, Esther Weathers.
-To be considered for the scholarship program, you must complete the on-line application.
-Deadline to apply for the scholarship is September 30 of the current year.

 Spring Visit Scholarship Program